dylanrandle/dylanrandle.github.io/index.md

 ## Personal

-I am an avid guitar player and adventurous outdoorsman; in the future, I may post some interesting guitar and/or outdoors- related content here!
+I am an avid guitar player and adventurous outdoorsman; in the future, I may post some interesting guitar and/or outdoors-related content here!
 For now, enjoy this stunning sunset picture from one of my favorite places: Camp Ahmek on Canoe Lake!

 ![camp](pics/camp.jpg)